 Stage 3: Regular Use

-Stage 4: Risk Taking to Continue Use
+Stage 4: Risk-Taking to Continue Use

 This is the period where the user starts having brushes with the law.
 As an example, many who are into alcohol abuse end up being arrested for driving under the influence (DUI), while others commit petty crimes to get money to buy drugs.
-This stage is characterized with the onset of financial difficulties and perennial visits to the local police station.
+This stage is characterized by the onset of financial difficulties and perennial visits to the local police station.